Sallie Mae SmartyPig Savings Account Review

-Interest limitations: As noted above, this is SmartyPig’s biggest flaw: Its bomb interest rate (2.25%) only applies to your first $10,000 in aggregate savings.
-A lower rate (2.1%-2.15%) applies to any balance above that.
+Interest limitations: As noted above, SmartyPig did away with the tiered interest structure in Nov.
+2022.
+Previously, its bomb interest rate only applied to your first $10,000 in aggregate savings.
+Balance above that were subject to a lower rate.
 Tiered rates are not common among high-yield savings accounts.
 Just one other bank in our research — Axos — has a tiered interest rate setup.
 Its highest APY (0.61%) is good on balances up to $24,999.
 Amounts above that earn just 0.15%-0.25%.

 The fix: Consider how much money you’re planning to deposit when comparing accounts that offered tiered rates on interest.
 Although less convenient, you may be best off splitting your savings between a few institutions to eke out as much interest as possible on every dollar.

 Deposit and transaction limits: We found SmartyPig’s “restrictions" to barely be restrictive at all.
 In fact, SmartyPig’s withdrawal rules are way less limiting than you’ll find elsewhere.

 Federal regulations cap the number of withdrawals from high-yield savings accounts to six per statement cycle, per account.
 SmartyPig has a workaround: When you create a “goal,” it technically becomes a new account outside of your primary SmartyPig account.
 Each month you’re allowed six withdrawals from each goal account in addition to the six from your primary account.